Lexus UX Review & Prices

 Interior style, infotainment and accessories

-The interior is at least a lovely place to spend time.
+It’s not all negative inside the UX, though.
+The overriding impression is of material plushness and build quality.
 Every button, knob and surface feels like it’s made from very high quality materials, everything is put together with millimetric precision and feels like it’ll last for decades.

 The base model has dual-zone climate control, adaptive cruise control, four electric windows and a host of safety features which we’ll cover in more detail later.
 Higher-spec models also have heated leather seats, front and rear parking sensors, and a digital driver’s display.
 Go for the top-of-the-range Takumi and you can luxuriate on electrically adjustable, ventilated front seats while listening to the crystal-clear Mark Levinson stereo.